Electroweak symmetry breaking in the inverse seesaw mechanism: Vacuum stability in inverse seesaw with majoron

 The evolution of the couplings in this case is shown in Fig.~\ref{RG-311Majoron-Running}.
 In these plots, we have fixed the singlet neutrino scale $\Lambda = 10$ TeV in the left panel, and 100 TeV in the right panel.
 In contrast to the scalar couplings, the Yukawa coupling $Y_\nu$ starts running only above threshold.
 Notice that for relatively large mediator scale, the allowed value of $Y_\nu$ will also be large as there is not enough range, in terms of RGEs evolution, to sizeably alter the $Y_\nu$.
 We found that for large Yukawa couplings, $Y_\nu\geq 0.7$~(0.8) for threshold scale $\Lambda = 10$~TeV~(100 TeV), respectively, we get either unstable vacuum or non-perturbative dynamics.

 Moreover, as shown in Fig.~\ref{RG-311Majoron-Running}, we can have positive $\lambda_\Phi$, $\lambda_\sigma$ and $\lambda_{\Phi\sigma}$ all the way up to the Planck scale, even for sizeable Yukawa couplings.
 We found that for small $m_H$ the required mixing angle is relatively large, in contrast to the large $m_H$ case.
 For small $\alpha$ or $m_H$ the potential becomes unbounded from below at high energies.
 In other words, experimental limits on $\alpha$, e.g. coming from the LHC~\cite{Bonilla:2015uwa,Aad:2014iia}, can be used to place a lower limit on the mass $m_H$.
-The interplay between the experimental limits, and the restrictions from vacuum stability deserve a dedicated study, outside the scope of this paper.
-Finally, we also note that the lepton number breaking scale $v_\sigma$ should not be too small to prevent the existence of a Landau pole in the running parameters.
+In Sec.~\ref{sec:invisible} we illustrate the interplay between the vacuum stability restrictions and the constraints on the invisible width of the Higgs boson that follow from current LHC experiments.
+There we also note that in order to prevent the existence of Landau poles in the running parameters, the lepton number breaking scale $v_\sigma$ should not be too small.